Gas outflows in two recently quenched galaxies at z = 4 and 7: Discussion

 \subsection{Outflow velocities in recently quenched galaxies across time}

-In Figure \ref{fig:literature}, we show the average outflow velocities $v_{\rm out}$ as a function of \mstar, SFR, and SFR surface density ($\Sigma_{\rm SFR}=\mathrm{SFR}/(2\pi R_{\rm eff}^2)$) for samples of star-forming and post-starburst galaxies up to $z\sim1.5-2$ based on the large literature compilation in \cite{davis_2023}.
-In this case, we considered outflows predominantly traced by Mg and Fe absorption to minimize the systematics in the comparison.
+In Fig. \ref{fig:literature} we show the average outflow velocities $v_{\rm out}$ as a function of \mstar, SFR, and SFR surface density ($\Sigma_{\rm SFR}=\mathrm{SFR}/(2\pi R_{\rm eff}^2)$) for samples of star-forming and post-starburst galaxies up to $z\sim1.5-2$ based on the large literature compilation in \cite{davis_2023}.
+In this case, we considered outflows predominantly traced by Mg and Fe absorption to minimize the systematics in the comparison (see \citealt{sun_2024} for an analysis of outflows traced by NaI D in local post-starburst galaxies).
 Interestingly, in terms of average outflow velocities, the neutral gas outflows in \snhope\ and \rubies\ are broadly consistent with those observed in local star-forming and post-starburst galaxies at fixed \mstar, SFR, or $\Sigma_{\rm SFR}$.
 The velocity offsets measured in two lensed recently quenched systems at $z\sim3$ in \cite{man_2021} and in the stacked spectra of post-starburst galaxies at $1<z<1.4$ in \cite{maltby_2019} are also shown for reference.
 In both cases, they are also consistent with the correlations observed at lower redshifts.\\

 The fact that the average velocities detected in \snhope\ and \rubies\ at high redshift are overall consistent with those observed in nearby post-starburst galaxies seems to suggest that the mechanisms launching them during or shortly after quenching are similar to those operating in the local Universe.
 This is best captured in the tightest among the correlations, the one between $v_{\rm out}$ and $\Sigma_{\rm SFR}$ \citep{heckman_2015}.
 In this case, the typically higher SFRs at fixed stellar masses at high redshift are balanced by an increasing compactness, so that the launch of winds via copious star formation occurring in small volumes, as one could expect to detect in early galaxies immediately after quenching, is consistent with that observed in rarer, similarly massive systems at low redshift.
 However, only larger samples of recently quenched galaxies at $z>2-3$ will tell us if this is the case, or if a bona fide evolution of the $v_{\rm out}$ - $\Sigma_{\rm SFR}$ (and \mstar, SFR) relations exists \citep{sugahara_2017}.